Skip to main content

 Kent Academic Repository

 Can science be inclusive?
-Belonging and identity when you are disabled, chronically ill, or neurodivergent.
+Belonging and identity when you are disabled, chronically ill, or neurodivergent

-Leigh, Jennifer S and Sarju, Julia and Slater, Anna G. (2023) Can science be inclusive?
+Leigh, Jennifer S and Sarju, Julia and Slater, Anna G. (2024) Can science be inclusive?
 Belonging and identity when you are disabled, chronically ill, or neurodivergent.
-In: Kandiko-Smith, Camille, ed.
-Belonging and identity in STEM Higher Education.
+In: Kandiko Howson, Camille and Kingsbury, Martyn, eds.
+Belonging and Identity in STEM Higher Education.
 UCL Press.
-(Submitted) (The full text of this publication is not currently available from this repository.
+E-ISBN 978-1-80008-498-8. (doi:10.14324/111.9781800084988) (The full text of this publication is not currently available from this repository.
 You may be able to access a copy if URLs are provided) (KAR id:99549)

 The full text of this publication is not currently available from this repository.
 You may be able to access a copy if URLs are provided.
 (Contact us about this Publication)